 If you’re considering caring for one of these plants, you need to know how to care for them the correct way.

-So, we created this ultimate guide for the Philodendron Burle Marx plant.
-Keep reading if you’re ready to get started.
+So, I created this ultimate guide for the Philodendron Burle Marx plant.

 Philodendron Burle Marx Plant Care Guide